hrqr/hrqr.github.io/README.md

 * "message" should be the message you want to encode in HRQR.

-You can change some properties of the tag by replacing values in an object called: globalStates
+You can change some properties of the library by defining values in an object called: globalStates

 Example:
 ```